kassonlab/gromacs-gmxapi/python_packaging/documentation/userguide/install.rst

 Build and install
 ^^^^^^^^^^^^^^^^^

-Get a copy of `the source code <https://github.com/gromacs/gromacs>`_, if you haven't already.
+Get a copy of `the source code <https://github.com/kassonlab/gromacs-gmxapi>`_, if you haven't already.
 The python package source code is in the GROMACS repository under ``python_packaging/src``

 You will need to install some additional dependencies.
 The :file:`requirements.txt` file is provided for convenience.
+Also, note that ``pip`` must be version 10.1 or higher.

 ::